-An art historian, trained at the University of Lyon 2 and at the École du Louvre, with a specialisation in museology and contemporary art, Isabelle Bertolotti is today co-director of La Biennale de Lyon and director of Lyon's Museum of Contemporary Art (macLYON).
-Previously head of exhibitions at macLyon since 1995, she had been co-founder and artistic co-director since 2002 of Rendez-vous, an event dedicated to the emerging French and international scene at the Lyon Biennale.
-Since 2008, Rendez-vous has been exported to stages outside Europe: Shanghai in 2008 and 2010, Cape Town in 2012, Singapore in 2015, Beijing in 2017 and Havana in 2018.
+Art historian, trained at the University of Lyon 2 and at the École du Louvre, Isabelle Bertolotti has been co-director of the Lyon Biennale since 2019 and Director of the macLYON since 2018 after she was in charge of exhibitions at macLYON since 1995.
+She was co-founder and artistic co-director since 2002 of Rendez-vous, an event dedicated to the emerging French and international scene recently included to the Lyon Biennale.
+Since 2008, it has been organising the export of the event on stages outside Europe: Shanghai in 2008 and 2010, Cape Town in 2012, Singapore in 2015, Beijing in 2017 and Havana in 2018.

 Isabelle Bertolotti is also an independent curator specialising in the emerging international scene.
 She is president of Le Grand Large, the association which supports young artists principally of higher art and design schools in the Auvergne-Rhône-Alpes region, and promotes relations with territorial actors.

 She is board member of the International Biennial Association (IBA), a nonprofit association created as a platform for researching and exchanging knowledge about contemporary biennials and triennials.

 Tiago Guedes is a cultural programmer and choreographer, graduate in dance at the Escola Superior de Dança of the Instituto Politécnico de Lisboa.

 From 1 July 2022 he becomes director of the Maison de la danse de Lyon, co-director of the Biennale de Lyon and assumes the artistic direction of the Biennale de la danse.